If you think the pandemic made things difficult, dealing with a lockdown has probably made going about your day feel impossible.

 Just last week, on both days I took a chance to brave it outside.
 I sat in stand-still traffic for hours.
 At least three hours for one day and about two hours on another of those days.
 The first day I was a bit at fault because I didn’t think about the traffic even though it wasn’t the usual peak hour setup.
 The second day I prepared but still got caught in traffic that barely moved.

-The bottom line is the traffic is bad and being slowed down for 2 or 3 hours has not been fun.
+The bottom line is the traffic is bad.
+And being slowed down for 2 or 3 hours is no fun.

 You have to plan for the crowds